GoogleCloudPlatform/emblem/docs/decisions/2021-04-28-cloud-build.md

 ## Context & Problem Statement

 [DORA](https://www.devops-research.com/research.html) research shows that using continuous delivery improves all four delivery metrics: deployment frequency, lead time for change, change failure rate, and time to restore.
-Many developers see velocity and stability being mutually exclusive.
+Many developers see velocity and stability as mutually exclusive.
 However, the research shows that if you set up your rollout system with an eye for continuous delivery, you can have both!

 In order to achieve this, we need a way to automatically deploy and rollout our application that is both low-risk and low-latency.